Board of Health (BOH)

 Ericka Sinclair HeadshotEricka Sinclair

 Founder and CEO of Health Connections Inc. Ericka’s nearly 20 years in public health includes laboratory research; training patients and providers to navigate healthcare systems; managing clinical care - especially primary care for vulnerable populations including transgender clients - as well as disease prevention and interventions.
-Email LinkedIn

-JoCasta Zamarripa HeadshotAlderwoman JoCasta Camarripa, 8th District
+JoCasta Zamarripa HeadshotAlderwoman JoCasta Zamarripa, 8th District

 JoCasta Zamarripa was born and raised in Milwaukee, graduated from St. Joan Antida High School, and holds a bachelor’s degree from UW-Milwaukee.
 Throughout her career, JoCasta has been a dedicated community activist working to better the lives of others by creating positive change.
-She previously worked as a Community Outreach Coordinator for Planned Parenthood of Wisconsin, and was active in the 9 to 5 National Association of Working Women.
-She has also held board positions with 9 to 5 Milwaukee and Equality Wisconsin, and currently serves on the boards of Citizen Action of Wisconsin and Emerge Wisconsin.
+She previously worked as a Community Outreach Coordinator for Planned Parenthood of Wisconsin and was active in the 9 to 5 National Association of Working Women.
+She has also held board positions with 9 to 5 Milwaukee and Equality Wisconsin and currently serves on the boards of Citizen Action of Wisconsin and Emerge Wisconsin.

 JoCasta’s public service career began in 2010 when she made history by becoming the first Latina elected to the Wisconsin State Legislature.
 She served in the Legislature for five terms before making history once again in 2020 by becoming the first Latina and the first openly LGBTQ member of Milwaukee’s Common Council.